 Conclusion:

 We all have a sense of self, and we cannot be forced to give up who we are for the sake of others.
-It is possible to build a rapport with your coworkers and employers while still maintaining individuality with the right approach.
+Building a rapport with your coworkers and employers while still maintaining individuality with the right approach is possible.
 When you feel like you fit in at work, it’s easier to excel and manage any challenges that come your way.